^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Maxidex is a SCS used in ophthalmology.
-The drug has anti-inflammatory properties, is applied topically.
+Maxidex is a GCS used in ophthalmology.
+The drug has anti-inflammatory properties and is used locally.

-Among the indications: treatment of allergic or inflammatory reactions (non-infectious nature) sensitive to steroids of the cornea, conjunctiva, and the anterior ocular segment.
+Indications include: treatment of steroid-sensitive allergic or inflammatory reactions (non-infectious) of the cornea, conjunctiva, and anterior segment of the eye.
 This category also includes inflammatory processes that develop after surgery.

 Release form

-Produced in the form of eye drops or ointments.
-Drops 0,1% in bottles-droppers with a volume of 5 ml.
-The package contains 1 bottle of medicine.
-Ointment 0.1% in a tube with a volume of 3.5 g.
-The package contains 1 tuba with ointment.
+Available as eye drops or ointment.
+Drops 0.1% in 5 ml dropper bottles.
+The package contains 1 bottle with the medicine.
+Ointment 0.1% in a 3.5 g tube.
+The package contains 1 tube with ointment.

 Pharmacodynamics

-Corticosteroids are very effective in eliminating inflammatory processes on the part of the organs of vision.
-They suppress molecular adhesion to endothelial vascular cells, as well as cyclooxygenase I or II, and in addition to this, the secretion of cytokines.
-This helps to suppress the formation of inflammation conductors and leukocyte adhesion to the vascular endothelium.
-As a consequence, these substances can not penetrate into the inflamed eye tissues.
+Corticosteroids are very effective in eliminating inflammatory processes in the visual organs.
+They inhibit molecular adhesion to endothelial vascular cells, as well as cyclooxygenase I or II, and in addition, the process of cytokine secretion.
+This helps suppress the formation of inflammatory conductors and leukocyte adhesion to the vascular endothelium.
+As a result, these substances cannot penetrate into the inflamed eye tissue.
 Dexamethasone has powerful anti-inflammatory properties, as well as mineralocorticoid effects (reduced in comparison with other steroids) and is considered one of the most effective anti-inflammatory drugs.

 Pharmacokinetics

-Ophthalmic bioavailability of the active component after local drug use has been studied in patients who have been cataracted through surgery.
-The peak level of the active substance in the intraocular fluid is approximately 30 ng / ml - it is reached 2 hours after application.
+Ophthalmic bioavailability of the active component after local use of the drug was studied in patients who had undergone cataract surgery.
+The peak level of the active substance in the intraocular fluid is approximately 30 ng/ml – it is reached 2 hours after application.
 Later, the concentration begins to decrease, and the half-life is 3 hours.

-Dexamethasone is excreted by metabolism.
-About 60% is excreted in urine in the form of 6-β-hydroxydecksamethasone.
-Unchanged substance in urine is not found.
-The half-life in plasma is rather short - about 3-4 hours.
-The binding of the active substance to blood serum albumins is about 77-84%.
-The coefficient of purification is in the range of 0,111-0,225 l / h / kg, and the distribution volume is within 0,576-1,15 l / kg.
-In case of internal intake of dexamethasone, its bioavailability is about 70%.
+Dexamethasone is eliminated by metabolism.
+About 60% is excreted in the urine as 6-β-hydroxydexamethasone.
+No unchanged substance is detected in the urine.
+The plasma half-life is quite short – about 3-4 hours.
+The active substance binds to serum albumin at about 77-84%.
+The clearance rate is in the range of 0.111-0.225 l/h/kg, and the distribution volume is in the range of 0.576-1.15 l/kg.
+When dexamethasone is taken orally, its bioavailability is about 70%.

 Dosing and administration

-In case of acute or severe inflammation, 1-2 drops should be dripped into conjunctival eye bags every half hour-hour (initial stage of treatment).
-If this method gave a positive result, the frequency of the procedure is reduced - it should be carried out in the same dosage every 2-4 hours.
-Later dosage can be reduced to the 1 st drop 3-4 times per day (if this amount is sufficient to control the inflammatory process).
+In case of acute or severe inflammation, it is necessary to drip 1-2 drops into the conjunctival eye sacs every half hour to an hour (initial stage of treatment).
+If this method has given a positive result, the frequency of the procedure is reduced - it should be carried out in the same dosage every 2-4 hours.
+Later, the dosage can be reduced to 1 drop 3-4 times a day (if this amount is sufficient to control the inflammatory process).

-If there is no effect, additional therapy (subconjunctival or systemic) may be prescribed during 3-4 days of treatment.
+If there is no effect within 3-4 days of treatment, additional therapy (subconjunctival or systemic) may be prescribed.

-In the case of a chronic form of inflammation, the dosage is 1-2 drops every 3-6 hours (or more often if necessary).
+In case of chronic inflammation, the dosage is 1-2 drops every 3-6 hours (or more often if necessary).

-With mild inflammation or allergies, the dosage is 1-2 drops every 3-4 hours until the desired result is obtained.
+For mild inflammation or allergies, the dosage is 1-2 drops every 3-4 hours until the desired result is achieved.

-In the case of concomitant reception with other drugs for local use, a minimum of 5-minute interval between procedures should be observed.
-Ointments in such cases are applied last.
+In case of combined administration with other drugs for local use, it is necessary to observe at least a 5-minute interval between procedures.
+In such cases, ointments are applied last.

 Contraindications